Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Burp Suite

 The Burp suite is a Java-based web application security testing software.
 It is the industry standard tool for web application and mobile application penetration testing.
+Burp is installed by default in Kali Linux, and can be downloaded and installed on other OS from the PortSwigger website.

-Burp is configured as a web proxy : it captures and enables manipulation of HTTP/HTTPS traffic between a browser and a web server.
+Burp acts as a web proxy : it captures and enables manipulation of HTTP/HTTPS traffic between a browser and a web server.
 It analyzes the traffic, sends its own requests to the web server, and reports all found security vulnerabilities.

-The Burp suite comes with a Community, a Professional and an Enterprise edition.
+The Burp suite comes in 3 editions :
-The Community edition only includes a proxy and requests history, but a free trial of the Pro edition is available.
+- **Burp Suite Community** : free for non-commercial use, include the Burp proxy, requests history and main Burp functionalities

-Burp Suite Professional comes with an automated vulnerability scanner, a fuzzer with no rate limit, access to Burp extensions...
+- **Burp Suite Professional** : free trial, add an automated vulnerability scanner, a fuzzer with no rate limit, project save, access to Burp extensions...

-Burp Suite Enterprise is mostly used for continuous scanning.
-It is installed on a server and constantly scans the target web application for potential vulnerabilities.
+- **Burp Suite Enterprise** : mostly used for continuous scanning, installed on a server and constantly scans the target web application for potential vulnerabilities

+The main features of Burp are separated into different modules, represented as top-level tabs in the Burp GUI :
+- **proxy** : enable interception and modification of requests and responses between a browser and a web application
+- **repeater** : enable the capture, modification and resending of the same request several times (used for trial and error when crafting a payload)
+- **intruder** : spray endpoints with requests (used for brute-force or fuzzing)
+- **decoder** : decode captured info or encode payloads before sending them to the target
+- **comparer** : compare 2 pieces of data (either at word or byte level)
+- **sequencer** : check the randomness of tokens (like session cookies) to try to infer a pattern

+The Burp suite can easily be extended with custom extensions written in Java, Python or Ruby.
+The **Burp Suite Extender** module allows to load existing extensions.

+The PortSwigger website offers extensive trainings and details about Burp.

+The Settings button at the right of the GUI allows to configure Burp.
+Settings are split into **user settings** (persisted) and **project settings** (non-persisted).

+#### Burp Proxy

+The Proxy tab in the Burp dashboard allows to intercept requests sent from a browser to a website.
+Once the browser is configured to use the Burp proxy, any HTTP request sent from that browser gets intercepted by the Burp proxy.

+Burp ships with a built-in Chromium browser that is already configured to use the Burp proxy.

+We can also use our own browser, but it needs to be manually configured to use the Burp proxy.
+For example, we can use the **FoxyProxy** Firefox extension and configure a proxy to `127.0.0.1:8080` (see Burp Proxy settings to know the port).

+For HTTPS to be allowed, we need the browser to trust the Burp certificate issued by PortSwigger CA.
+We can manually add the PortSwigger CA certificate in the trusted certificate :
+- activate the Burp proxy
+- access `http://burp/cert` to download the PortSwigger CA certificate
+- access `about:preference` in Firefox URL > Privacy & Security > Certificates > View Certificates > Import

+Each request reaching the proxy is captured in the Intercept tab of the proxy, where it can be viewed, modified and forwarded or dropped.
+All requests received by Burp are visible in the HTTP History tab of the proxy.
+On right-click, requests can be sent to other modules (Intruder, Repeater, Sequencer, Comparer...).

+In the Intercept tab, we can toggle to interception, so traffic is either forwarded automatically or blocked in the proxy.
+Even when the proxy does not intercept traffic, it still keeps it in history.

+#### Target

+In the _Site Map_ tab, the target module builds a map of each accessed website as Burp sees the web traffic.
+It does not require the proxy to be intercepting the traffic.

+In the _Scope_ tab, we can include or exclude specific IPs or domains, to avoid capturing unnecessary traffic.
+Requests that are not in the scope will not appear in any Burp tools (Proxy, target, ...).

+In the _Issue Definitions_ tab, Burp lists all the possible issues that its scanner can detect.
+The issue detection is only available in the Professional edition, but the extensive list of potential issues can be seen in the Community edition as well.

 ### ffuf - Fuzz Faster U Fool